cdn77/node-socket-daemon/docs/user/02-integration.md

 but don't need to be objects.

-The `workers` option is an optional string specifying which workers should be the recipients of the communication; if not specified, all currently active online workers will be selected.
-The string must be a comma-separated list of _specifiers_:
+The `workers` option is an optional string specifying which workers should be the recipients of the communication; if not specified, all currently online workers will be selected.
+The string must be a comma-separated list of
+_specifiers_:

- - An integer will be used to select a worker by its index.
+ - An integer will be used to select a worker by its zero-based index.
  - An integer range, e.g. `2-4`, will likewise select workers by their index;
    omitting the range start will select from `0`, and omitting the range end will select all workers up to the highest index.